iams7/iams7/README.md

             dream = self.employeement['hardware_engineer']
             level = self.education['programming']
             return """
-            I am currently a Freelance {code_tech} and the provenance of {my_startup} which motivates me to make progress all the time on my {code_tech} skills and upgrades.
+            I am currently a Freelance Software Engineer and the provenance of {my_startup} which motivates me to make progress on my {code_tech} skills and upgrades all the time.
             """.format(my_startup=dream[0],code_tech=level[0])

         elif (now>today):